-The bulk of the above infrastructure assets were taken over from KiwiRail in June 2011 for \$1 consideration with the balance of \$5.3 million being transferred from the Regional Council to GWRL in June 2012.
+The bulk of the above infrastructure assets were taken over from KiwiRail in June 2011 for \$1 consideration, \$5.3 million of assets were transferred from the Regional Council to GWRL in June 2012 and the remainder are new or renewed assets that have been built under GWRL's capital expenditure programme since 2011.

 Greater Wellington Rail Limited is responsible for all aspects of asset management and stewardship, implemented through a management contract with the Regional Council.
-An asset management plan has been developed which articulates a structured programme to minimise the life cycle costs of asset ownership while maintaining the desired levels of service and sustaining the assets.
-Operational delivery of the services is the responsibility of the Regional Council directly and is currently delivered via separate maintenance and operating contracts with KiwiRail.
+An asset management plan is in place which articulates a structured programme to minimise the life cycle costs of asset ownership while maintaining the desired levels of service and sustaining the assets.